 Where does the registration money go?

+Your dog's registration fee helps fund the activities of Council's animal management services.
 This means that the cost of providing a professional dog management service is shared between all dog owners.

 What are the benefits of dog registration?